-The LaZagneForensic (LZF) application allows any Windows user to recover almost any password stored on computer.
+LaZagneForensic (LZF) allows each Windows user to recover almost any password stored on the computer.

-The LaZagneForensic program reportedly exploits the way Windows work to gain access to sensitive information stored by the users of each system.
-It is known that all passwords on Microsoft systems are stored encrypted by Windows.
-But as soon as he connects user in the system are automatically decoded so that they can be used by the operating system.
+LaZagneForensic is reportedly taking advantage of Windows to access sensitive information stored by users of each system.
+It is known that all passwords in Microsoft systems are stored encrypted by Windows.
+But once the user logs in, they are automatically decoded so they can be used by the operating system.

-The original LaZagne app uses an internal Windows API called CryptUnprotectData to decrypt user passwords.
-This API starts working with user login, otherwise it doesn't work.
-If o computer is not started (when the analysis is done from a connected offline disk) or if we do not put the application on some remote host, the passwords cannot be recovered.
+The original LaZagne application uses an internal Windows API called CryptUnprotectData to decrypt user passwords.
+This API starts working with the user's input into the system, otherwise it does not work.
+If the computer is not started (when the resolution is from a connected offline disk) or if we do not place the application on a remote host, the passwords can not be recovered.

 LaZagneForensic was created to overcome this problem.
 The project is mainly inspired by Jean-Michel Picod's amazing work for them DPAPICK and Francesco Picasso for the Windows DPAPI laboratory.